 Click and type in a question or comment

-Film rights to Get Jiro! were optioned by Warner Brothers
+Film rights to Get Jiro! optioned by Warner Brothers

 What's the status of your new book?